 Seething and Mundham is a small primary school, situated in Seething, a small village in south Norfolk, located in a modern building (we opened in 2010) on the site of the historic village school.
 This blend of the traditional and the new reflects the type of school we are – forward looking and innovative while also being deeply rooted in our local community.
 We are proud to be part of Sapientia Education Trust (SET) which has several small schools like ours as well as larger primary and secondary academies.

-We currently have four classes – Bittern which comprises of reception and year one, Kestrel a mix of year two and three, Harriers which is a standalone year 4 class and Hawks – that encompasses year five and year six..
+We currently have four classes – Bittern which comprises of reception and year 1, Kestrel a mix of year 2 and 3, Harriers which is a standalone year 4 class and Hawks that encompasses years 5 and 6.